borissonic/bibel/README.md

 #### Unit Testing

-To run the unit tests, run the following command:
+To run the unit tests, run the following command (for example, in [Warp](https://go.warp.dev/nextjs-bp)):

 ```shell
 npm run test